jdan/thatjdanisso.cool/articles/2013-08-05-seriously-the-reflog-isnt-that-scary.md

 ### Example C: Recovering from a Hard Reset

 At this point you should be fairly comfortable with the reflog, and can now apply it to many different situations.
 To really nail it down, let's go through one more common example: recovering the data from a hard reset.
-Just as a refresher, consider the state of our master branch.
+Just as a refresher, consider the state of our main branch.

     $ git log
     commit d9b0af228fa2f4e9ac0c453faf5a652b5ccfa55e